terrancelaw/MAQUI/README.md

 ## Running the System

-You need to install Python 3 (rather than Python 2), and [Flask](http://flask.pocoo.org) in order to run the system.
+You need to install Python 3 (rather than Python 2), and [Flask](http://flask.pocoo.org) to run the system.
 Java is also needed as MAQUI using [SPMF](http://www.philippe-fournier-viger.com/spmf/index.php?link=license.php) for pattern mining.
 Chrome is recommended as the system was only tested with Chrome.

 The following are the instructions and commands to run the system using a Mac: